 you want to be when you grow up?"

-Sometimes, I imagined being a gull catching air currents
+Sometimes, I imagined being a gull riding the waves or

-around the world.
-I dreamed of becoming a ballerina.
+Amelia Earhart flying around the world.
+I dreamed of

 The day I was assigned an essay to write about Career Goals,

-I stared at the blank paper, the clock, then the paper.
-My mother
+I stared at the blank paper, the clock, then at the paper.

 Eventually, that is what I chose to do.
 However, I didn't start